Certain Fonts Are Not Available in LabVIEW

 Issue Details

-I installed some fonts for using in LabVIEW.
+I installed some fonts for use in LabVIEW.
 The fonts are available to be selected from the drop-down menu of fonts that LabVIEW provides, however, the default application font is used rather than the font selected.

 Solution